hemahawas/hemahawas/README.md

 # <div align="center">Hey there 👋, I'm Ibraheem rizk</div>

 ## About me
-- ❤️ Passionate to be mobile software Engineer
+- ❤️ Passionate to be mobile software engineer
 - 🔧 Flutter Developer
 - 🎓 Specialized in Computer Engineering
 - 💪 Always learning and experimenting